Jean Pierre Fuentes

-Jean Pierre Fuentes Siguas (born October 18, 1991 in Lima) is a Peruvian footballer, who currently plays for Carlos A. Mannucci as a defensive midfielder.
+Jean Pierre Fuentes Siguas (born October 18, 1991 in Lima) is a Peruvian footballer, who currently plays for UTC as a defensive midfielder.

 Club career

 Jean Pierre came through the youth divisions of Alianza Lima.
 He was promoted to the first team in 2008.
 He made his official debut against Alianza Atlético.
 In January 2011 he joined newly promoted team Cobresol FBC.
 He made his debut for Cobresol FBC on April 30, 2011 against Inti Gas Deportes.